FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 -----

 ## How Do I Know if I Meet These Requirements?

+![Speccy Interface](../assets/images/speccy-specs.jpg)

-**For RAM and CPU (if you have an Intel Core processor)**, you can check if your meet these minimum requirements by using something like [Speccy](https://www.ccleaner.com/speccy).
+**For RAM and CPU (if you have an Intel Core processor)**, you can check if your meet these minimum requirements by using something like [Speccy](https://www.ccleaner.com/speccy) (pictured above).
 For the CPU, a 10th gen i5 will show as `i5-10XXX`, an 11th gen as `i5-11XXX`, etc.

-![Speccy Interface](../assets/images/speccy-specs.jpg)

 If you don't feel comfortable downloading something, you can always Google how to do it for your operating system.